-You can use anything to apply texture paste onto a canvas or a sheet of paper.
+You can use any type of tool to apply texture paste onto a canvas or sheet of paper.
 Different tools will produce different textures.
 A coarse or stiff-haired brush will create more marks in the paint than a soft brush.
-I like using a painting knife because it’s easy to get the paste out of the tub, it’s easy to spread out and to scratch patterns into the paste.
+A painting knife is useful because it's easy to get the paste out of the tub, it's easy to spread out and to scratch patterns into the paste.

-In the photo I’m using texture paste straight from the container, without mixing any paint into it.
-This particular brand looks very white at this stage, but won’t be when it’s dry.
-You can also see that I’ve applied, applying the paste on top of some dried paint — as with all acrylic mediums, you can use it at any stage in a painting’s development.
+In some brands, you can use texture paste straight from the container, without mixing any paint into it.
+Some brands look very white when you apply them but won't after its dried.
+You can also apply the paste right on top of some dried paint?as with all acrylic mediums, you can use it at any stage in a painting's development.

 Pressing into Texture Medium

-If you press a painting knife into the texture medium (left photo) and then lift it off (right photo), the result is a ridged texture.
-It’s very different to the smooth result, you get when you spread the paste sideways.
-It’s a bit unpredictable, as it depends on how much medium, you’ve used, how dry it is, and the size/shape of your painting knife.
+If you press a painting knife into the texture medium and then lift it off, the result is a ridged texture.
+It's very different from the smooth result you get when you spread the paste sideways.
+Be warned that texture medium a bit unpredictable, since the way it behaves depends on how much medium you are applying, how dry it is, and the size/shape of your painting knife.

-There’s tremendous potential here, for textures in the skies, sea shores, grasses, rusted surfaces, windswept hair.
-Don’t focus on getting a perfect end result when you first use texture paste, but play around and experiment to see what happens.
-Once it’s dry, it’s time to paint over it…
+Texture medium is great for adding textures in skies, seashores, grasses, rusted surfaces, windswept hair.
+Don't focus on getting a perfect end result when you first use texture paste, but play around and experiment to see what happens.

 Painting Over Texture Medium

 Once the texture medium has dried, you can paint over it without disturbing it.
-The two photos here (click on photo to see a bigger version) are details from the foreground of one of my seascape paintings where I pressed a knife into the texture paste, let it dry, then applied paint over it with a brush and by spattering.
+You can press a knife into the texture paste, let it dry, then apply paint over it with a brush or by spattering across it.

 By running a brush over the surface lightly, the paint hits only the top ridges of the texture.
 By pressing a brush firmly against the surface, it'll go in between the ridges too.
 Another option is to use very fluid paint, which will flow off the ridges and puddle between them.